 If you publish any outcome of the proposed joint research in academic papers, please be sure to clearly indicate in the Acknowledgments that the work was performed as joint research hosted by NIPS.
+When you use the Animal Resource Center, please also be sure to clearly indicate it in the Acknowledgment.

-Example: "This study was supported by the Joint Research Program (XX-YYY) of National Institute for Physiological Sciences."
+Example (for NIPS): "This study was supported by the Joint Research Program (XX-YYY) of the

+National Institute for Physiological Sciences."